 The way I see it, even more so than most IKs, a packraft has high and fat sides and you sit low inside.
 So that ought to mean a long paddle to get over all that plastic and into the water.
 Paddling with the 220cm, big-faced Aquabound paddle, I didn’t really notice any issues other than some squeaking as I rub the sides occasionally.
 Longer would not have made much difference.

-At less than 3kg a packraft is extremely light but it’s not an efficient shape for gliding through water.
+At less than 3kg a packraft is extremely light but it’s not an efficient shape for gliding through water like a swan.
 However, once on the water with a paddler in it, the total weight is nearly the same as a more glidey IK, so it boils down to the need to propel the hull using a paddle with a large surface area.
 Some might say a bigger blade will mean more yawing, but I figure you just dig less hard and anyway, with practice, yawing is easily controlled.
-Providing you have the strength, a bigger face ought to give the speed which packraft and IK lack.
+Providing you have the strength, a bigger face ought to give the speed which packrafts and IKs lack.
 There are times (mostly at sea or on white water) when speed and power can mean safety.

 In the US I got myself an Aqua Bound Manta Ray 4-piece high-angle in carbon (above right, 220cm).
 Weighing under 900g this one feels more flexy than the Camano, but fits right in the bag and so makes a great packrafting or back-up paddle – apaddleinyourpack, so to speak.
 Mine has the two-position snap button offset which I run at 45°.
 You can also get an infinite-position Posi-Lok version.

 The compact and light Manta Ray (70cm longest section, left) is ideal on short day trips with public transport and with no load to haul on the water.
 It has been fine for UK packrafting and makes a great packstaff, too, but it doesn’t always come apart easily like the Werners.
 Dry or wet, don’t leave it assembled for days or weeks, especially after sea use (that probably goes for all multi-piece paddles).